sebastiancarlos/yas-bdsm/README.md

 Do it as usual: `vim ~/.config/some-dotfile`.
 It will follow the symlink and edit the source file.

 #### If you want to add, delete, or move dotfiles...
 You will need to do it in the source folder, and then run `yas-bdsm install` to sync the changes.
-The symlinks for the deleted file will be removed.
+The symlinks for the deleted file will be removed from your home folder.

 #### If you want dotfiles in your home folder that are not managed by YAS-BDSM...